felipe-stanham/GCal_Extractor/SETUP.md

 ### 6. First Time Authentication

 1. Click "Connect to Google Calendar"
-2. You'll be redirected to Google's authorization page
+2. A browser window will automatically open for Google authentication
 3. Sign in and grant permissions
+4. The browser will show a success message
-4. You'll be redirected back to the app
+5. Return to the Streamlit app - you should now be connected
-5. Select your calendars and start generating reports
+6. Select your calendars and start generating reports

 ## Troubleshooting